 If you’re on a GLP-1, this is one of those recipes you’ll want to keep in your back pocket.
 Slow-braised beef is the kind of protein that actually feels satisfying, even when you’re eating less.
-The carrots and onions bring just enough sweetness and fiber to make it a real meal, no extra work required, just honest, nourishing food that does its job.
+The carrots and onions add just enough sweetness and fiber to make it feel like a real meal, no extra effort, just honest, nourishing food that shows up when you need it. honest, nourishing food that does its job.

 Why You’ll Love this Tender Pot Roast